gavoja/aemsync/README.md

 aemsync -t http://admin:admin@localhost:4502 ~/workspace/my_project
 ```

 The path has to contain jcr_root folder.
-The script will pick up changes automatically and push them to the AEM instance.
+File system changes inside the folder will be picked up and pushed to AEM instance as a package.
+There is no vault dependency.